dyno-might/dyno-might.github.io/_posts/2026-07-06-hazard-ratios.md

 | Ideal approximation      | *ΔL ≈ avg(ΔHR) × L̄* | 0.6409  |
 | Use number from paper    | *ΔL ≈ est(ΔHR) × L̄* | 0.6409  |

 Let me explain what's happening here.
 I made a [simulator](/img/hazard-ratios/simulator.html) that takes [actuarial data](https://www.ssa.gov/oact/STATS/table4c6.html) for how likely US males are to die at various ages.
-From this, it's easy to estimate life expectancy *L*.[^12] Then I applied a hazard ratio to change the probability of dying at each age, and re-ran the simulator to compute a new life expectancy *L'* and the exact difference *ΔL*.
-Then I'm showing two approximations: The first is the "ideal approximation" using *avg(ΔHR)*.
-I'm including this to show that it's close to *ΔL* and thus that my math is good.
-Finally, I'm showing an approximation based on actually fitting a Cox proportional hazards model and plugging in the number to get *est(ΔHR)*.
+From this, it's a simple spreadsheet calculation to compute life expectancy *L*.[^13] Then I applied a hazard ratio to change the probability of dying at each age, and re-ran the simulator to compute a new life expectancy *L'* and the exact difference *ΔL*.
+Then I'm showing two approximations of *ΔL*: The first is the "ideal approximation" using *avg(ΔHR)*, which I'm including mostly to show that my math is good.
+Finally, I'm showing the approximation you get if you actually fit a Cox proportional hazards model and use the resulting number in *est(ΔHR)*.
 This corresponds to what you'd get if you plug in a number from a paper.

-With the above constant ratio, you can see that the approximation is extremely good.
-That remains true if you use some other constant instead of HR = 0.90.
+So, with the above constant hazard ratio HR = 0.90, both approximations are very good.
+This remains true if you switch to some other constant.

 What if the hazard ratio varies?
-You might think that something like this would be problematic:
+At first, you might think that something like this would be very problematic:

 ![](/img/hazard-ratios/hr_curve_sin.svg)